 - up-to-date information on literacy related events, news and opportunities

-The Adult Literacy Database is a database developed, managed and maintained by Decoda on behalf of literacy programs in BC.
+The Adult Literacy Database (ALD) is a database developed, managed and maintained by Decoda on behalf of literacy programs in BC.
+The database was designed and is supported by Counting Opinions (SQUIRE) Ltd.

 The database was developed to: